Multimode NOON-state generation with ultracold atoms via geodesic counterdiabatic driving: Results and discussion

 The larger $L$ becomes, the more problematic it is to neglect couplings between the outer wells.
 Still, one can quickly see that the presence of such couplings introduces only minor complications.
 Indeed, if an effective coupling $\mathcal{J'}$ between the $L$ outer wells is considered, the system can still be reduced to an effective two-level description.
 The energy of the outer wells will be shifted by a factor $-(L-1)\mathcal{J'}$, leading to a slight modification of Eq.~(\ref{ueff}) in the form of a constant shift that has no impact on the determination of the effective parameters.
 Since all outer wells are equally coupled to one another, this coupling acts as an internal energy for the $\vert \text{L-NOON}\rangle$ state.

 The reduction to an effective two-level system is, however, only possible if the outer wells are perfectly symmetric with respect to one another.
-This symmetry requirement is difficult to achieve in traditional static optical lattices.
+This symmetry requirement is difficult to achieve in traditional static optical lattices (see Appendix B for a quantitative discussion on the effect of disorder in the configuration).
 However, it can be achieved in the context of discrete time crystals, where such symmetry is guaranteed by construction \cite{wilczek2012,Sacha2015,Guanghui25}.
 In this case, the modes are located on the resonance islands of phase space \cite{Tomsovic1994,Brodier2001,peter1}.
 The method to be applied is adiabatic transfer from a central state symmetrically coupled to all other resonant modes which is localized at the center of the main regular island in phase space, the goal is thus to construct a nonlinear resonance centered around the central well, enabling symmetric tunneling to all other modes.
 This method could potentially be implemented in single optical lattice wells subjected to periodic modulation.